Official figures show that the rate of inflation dipped slightly to 2.7% in February.

 Savings accounts (with strings attached)

-The good news is that's still possible with your cash savings.
+The good news is that's still possible to beat inflation with your cash savings.
 The bad news is you'll have jump through a few hoops to do so.

 First off, the rate is only available for one year, after which point the amount you earn will fall dramatically.